Skip to main content

 Expertise in cybersecurity and compliance

-The RED Delegated Act (RED DA) will impact any manufacturer producing radio equipment to be sold on the EU market.
-Manufacturers will be responsible for cybersecurity throughout the entire lifecycle of the device.
-While the harmonized standards are not yet published, preparation for compliance can begin now.
-UL Solutions can help you progress towards RED DA compliance with advisory services to highlight gaps and provide you with educational guidance to reach your objectives.
+Manufacturers will be responsible for cybersecurity throughout the entire life cycle of the device.
+UL Solutions can help you progress towards RED compliance with advisory services that highlight gaps and provide educational guidance that can help you reach your objectives.

 Comprehensive support from strategy to implementation

 UL Solutions can support you regardless of your current development stage.
-For early-stage projects, we can help you to apply security-by-design and embed security in your governance and processes.
+For early-stage projects, we can help you understand how to apply security-by-design and embed security in your governance and processes.
 To this end, we offer training and workshops led by our security experts to equip your team with the knowledge to successfully implement your products.
-For projects in a later development stage, we can assist you with a gap analysis or full compliance assessment to EN 303 645 and IEC 62443-4-2, which will help you increase the security posture of your products.
-These two standards have requirements that overlap with the requirements expected to be in the harmonized standards for RED DA and will greatly support your readiness for RED.

 Compliance advisory and training services

-RED DA and EU regulatory landscape workshop
+RED DA and EU Regulatory Landscape Workshop

-This workshop provides an overview of the EU cybersecurity regulatory landscape, setting the stage for a deeper understanding of the RED DA for Article 3.3(d), (e) and (f) and its importance in enhancing the security and privacy of connected devices along with the future impacts of the Cyber Security Resilience Act.
+This workshop provides an overview of the EU cybersecurity regulatory landscape, setting the stage for a deeper understanding of the RED DA for Article 3.3(d), (e) and (f) and its importance in enhancing the security and privacy of connected devices along with the future impacts of the Cyber Resilience Act.

 Advisory services